 For getting the more booking ,your hotel website SEO, or search engine optimization, is important.

-It helps search engines to properly index your website.
-And list it high in the search results when people are looking for a room on the Internet, especially if they have unique requirements.
+It allows search engines to locate your website’s ranking.
+And list it high in the search results when people, particularly if they have specific requirements, are searching for a room on the Internet.

 SEO will allow your visitors to realize that the location is your hotel.